flutter/website/src/development/tools/devtools/memory.md

   Child? child = Child();

   // The `child` object was allocated memory
-  // and is retained (exempt) from garbage collection
+  // and is retained.
+It is currently exempt from garbage collection
   // by one retaining path (root …-> myFunction -> child).

   Parent? parent2 = Parent()..child = child;